 When the decision has been made to undergo breast lift surgery, there will be additional surgical decisions to be made at the initial consultation with Dr. Kovanda.
 The most important decision regarding breast lift surgery is the incision (or technique) that will be used during the procedure.
 Each patient will have a breast lift surgery that is customized to meet their unique needs and goals.
 Depending on each case, Dr. Kovanda may recommend the use of any of the following breast lift techniques:

 - The anchor lift: This technique utilizes an incision that encircles the areola, continues vertically down to the bottom of the breast, and then continues along the curve of the lower crease of the breast.
 This technique allows Dr. Kovanda to correct the most severe cases of sagging.
-This is also the technique commonly used if a breast reduction will be performed along with the breast lift.
+This technique is commonly paired with a breast reduction.

 - The peri-areolar lift: With this technique an incision is made around the perimeter of the areola.
 While this technique is most appropriate for women with mild to moderate degrees of sagging, it can produce more dramatic results if breast implants are inserted.